Winton1992/TestDrivenArchitecture/README.md

 # Architecture
 * Using Test Driven MVVM Framework together with ReactiveCocoa
 * Using Application coordinator for view navigation
 * Using SwiftGen to manage all assets
+# ViewModel
+* Handling all the inputs and generate outputs to the ViewController.
+* Contains all the logics here.
+# ViewController + View
+* Setting up all the UI components.
+# ViewController
+* Handling user interactions.
 # Libraries
 * ReactiveCocoa https://github.com/ReactiveCocoa/ReactiveCocoa
 * ReactiveSwift https://github.com/ReactiveCocoa/ReactiveSwift